javascript-tutorial/en.javascript.info/1-js/03-code-quality/02-coding-style/article.md

       ...
     }
     ```
-3. Mixed, a function is described when it's first used.
+3. Mixed, a function is described where it's first used.

 Most of time, the second variant is preferred.